-Given that the diet involves a strict restriction of a large variety of foods, when applied to children, several questions regarding the caloric intake and the nutritional status were raised[49].
-In the last years, the researchers focused on gut microbiota and its relationship to the gastrointestinal symptoms in IBS diagnosed patients.
+Given that the diet involves a strict restriction of a large variety of food, when applied to children, several questions regarding the caloric intake and the nutritional status were raised[49].
+In the last years, researchers focused on gut microbiota and its relationship to gastrointestinal symptoms in IBS-diagnosed patients.
 Microbiota with a greater saccharolytic capacity was suggested to be a biomarker for good responders to FODMAP avoidance[52], but more studies are needed.
-Resistant starch, non-starch polysaccharide, polyphenols and oats are not restricted on the low FODMAP diet, and these dietary constituents remain relatively undigested in the gut and have been linked with favorable effects on the gut microbiota and IBS symptoms[67,68].
+Resistant starch, non-starch polysaccharide, polyphenols and oats are not restricted on the low-FODMAP diet, and these dietary constituents remain relatively undigested in the gut, and have been linked to favorable effects on both the gut microbiota and IBS symptoms[67,68].

-Up to 40% of the patients suffering of IBS also have psychological disorders including depression and anxiety[69], therefore a disordered eating behavior has been increasingly recognized, especially in adolescents[70].
-A better screening for altered eating behaviors should be performed in adolescents with IBS, prior and during the dietary implementation[71].
+Up to 40% of patients suffering from IBS also have psychological disorders including depression and anxiety[69].
+Therefore, disordered eating behaviors have been increasingly recognized, especially in adolescents[70].
+A better screening for altered eating behaviors should be performed in adolescents with IBS, both prior and during dietary implementation[71].

 Conclusion

-the low-FODMAP diet is effective in the management of abdominal symptoms, in most children and adults diagnosed with IBS.
-There are still many gaps to be filled regarding the implementation of the diet in the clinical practice, the long-term effects related to the nutritional status, a detailed food quantification of FODMAP written on labels and detailed dietary food lists, along with the impact on the quality of life and overall human health.
+The low-FODMAP diet is effective in the management of abdominal symptoms in most children and adults diagnosed with IBS.
+There are still many gaps to be filled regarding the implementation of the diet in clinical practice, the long-term effects related to the nutritional status, a detailed food quantification of FODMAP written on labels, and detailed dietary food lists, along with the impact on the quality of life and overall human health.

 REFERENCES